mjoshi07/ENPM661-Project3/Part 1/README.md

 * `goal x`
 * `goal y`
 * After this A* algorithms finds the shortest path and visualization is performed after search is complete

+* Other parameters, like robot wheel radius, robot wheel base length, map size are all defined in `Config.py`